 Black Bean Tacos

 Yes, you can!
 Freeze the black bean filling for up to 3 months.
 Simply let it cool completely, then store it in a freezer-safe container.
 When ready to eat, thaw overnight in the fridge and reheat on the stove.

-Feel free to drop me a message or tag me on social media!
+Feel free to drop me a comment or tag me on social media!
 I’d love to see your version of these black bean tacos.

-Connect with me on Instagram @tasiahub_ for more tasty recipes and fun updates!
+Black Bean Tacos